MuhammadUsmanGM/NewsLetter/README.md

 ---

 ## 📖 The Vision
 **THE SIGNAL** is not just a mailing list; it's a high-end, fully automated intelligence engine.
 It fetches the most impactful breakthroughs in artificial intelligence from reputable sources, processes them using state-of-the-art LLMs, and delivers a premium, personalized briefing directly to your inbox at the perfect moment—9:00 AM in your specific timezone.
-Following a strict **3-2-2-1** protocol, it ensures you never miss a signal.
+Following a strict **3-3-2-2-1** protocol, it ensures you never miss a signal.

 ---

 ## ✨ Cutting-Edge Features

 - 🛡️ **Elite Security Layer** – Protected by **Cloudflare Turnstile** to ensure zero spam and bot-free comms.
-- 🧠 **AI-Powered Curation** – Leverages `gemini-2.5-flash-lite` to synthesize a weekly **3-2-2-1** technical briefing.
+- 🧠 **AI-Powered Curation** – Leverages `gemini-2.5-flash-lite` to synthesize a weekly **3-3-2-2-1** technical briefing.
+- ⌚ **AI Gadget Protocol** (**NEW**) – Specialized curation of the latest AI hardware, wearables, and robotics.
 - 🐙 **GitHub Signal Node** – Scans trending AI repositories to identify explosive growth in dev tools and libraries.
 - 📡 **Real-time Global News** – Powered by NewsAPI to fetch the most discussed breakthroughs from tech giants like OpenAI, Nvidia, and Anthropic.
 - ⏰ **Dynamic Timezone Delivery** – Intelligent scheduling ensures users receive their update at exactly 9:00 AM local time, anywhere in the world.